 Another one of my tips for shopping thrift stores is look for baskets!
 They always have lots and lots of baskets.
 My Goodwill has a section of baskets so I usually browse the selection there and grab any that are seagrass, hyacinth or metal, again looking for any with a unique shape or decent size.
 Medium sized baskets at Target or any home store is usually between $12-$20.
 So grabbing them for less than $5 at the thrift store is a HUGE score!
 Not only are baskets great for organizing at home, they are also great for gift giving.
 Once or twice a year, I have to whip up a last minute gift so having an inexpensive basket at home to put together a quick gift basket is a must.

 I’m always looking for picture frames.
 Large sized frames can get pricey so I like to hit up thrift stores first to see if I can find any wood frames that can be repurposed.
+Not only for large frames but smaller ones for gallery walls.
 I look through the art section of the thrift store and consider any pieces that I could grab and just toss the art or photograph and keep the frame.
 That goes for frames of all sizes!
 You don’t have to keep the art, either – if the frame is in solid condition, buy it and pop in your own art!

 Buying mirrors at thrift stores is another money saver.
 Framed mirrors make your space feel bigger so they are the ultimately accessory for your walls.
 That said, framed mirrors are expensive! $50 is about the going rate.
 You can save big bucks by finding one at a thrift store.

 Okay, so you may have raised your eyebrows at this one but hear me out.
 It might freak you out to buy pillows from the thrift store but sometimes those pillows have high-quality down-filled inserts.
 You can purchase throw pillows for a couple of bucks, toss out the pillow covers, and use the high-quality inserts.
 Find affordable pillow covers here.